 The images show that at least half of investigated SNRs exhibit blowouts or protrusions.
 Most of the blowouts seem to indicate that something is breaking through the outer edge of the remnant's shell.
 The astronomers noted that this discovery was only possible due to the unprecedented sensitivity and high fidelity of the MeerKAT images to extended emission, as most of these blowouts show an extremely low radio surface brightness.

-The also found that several of the investigated showcase a bilateral or barrel-shaped structure.
+The astronomers also found that several of the investigated supernova remnants showcase a bilateral or barrel-shaped structure.
 Such structures have been ubiquitous in mature SNRs.

 "Mature SNRs typically show a bilateral or barrel-shaped structure, indicative of the expansion inside an approximately uniform ambient medium with a relatively uniform magnetic field," the authors of the paper explained.